UW-Hydro/VIC/docs/Documentation/Definitions.md

 Depth is the depth of each layer in meters.
 Though this can be changed in the calibration process, initially it can be set to the breakdown of layer depths selected by combining the 11 individual soil layers of the Penn State University STATSGO data (for example, the Ksat data).

 ### dp
-This is the soil theraml damping depth.
+This is the soil thermal damping depth.
 It is defined as the depth in the soil column at which the soil temperature remains nearly constant annually.
 This is the depth to which soil thermal flux calculations will be made, and is often set to 4m.
 The constant temperature at this boundary is defined with the parameter [avg_T](#avg_t).

 ### Ds
-The soil parameter `Ds` represents the fraction of the Dsmax parameter at which non-linear base-flow occurs.
+The soil parameter `Ds` represents the fraction of the Dsmax parameter at which non-linear baseflow occurs.
 This is typically a parameter that is adjusted during the calibration of the VIC model.
 An initial value of 0.001 may be used.
 Typically this value is small (less than 1).

 ### Dsmax
 The parameter Dsmax is the maximum velocity of baseflow for each grid cell.
 This can be estimated using the saturated hydraulic conductivity, [Ksat](#ksat), for each grid cell multiplied by the slope of the grid cell.
 The values for [Ksat](#ksat) can be averaged for the layers for which baseflow will be included.
 When working in decimal degrees, the elevation data for the basin should be projected to an equal area map projection, in order to have horizontal dimensions in the same units as the vertical dimensions so that the slopes computed in Arc/Info are meaningful values.

 ### expt
-The Exponent (`expt`) parameter is the exponent, `n`, from the Brooks-Corey relationship (see, e.g., Table 5.1.1 in Rawls, et al).
+The exponent (`expt`) parameter is the exponent, `n`, from the Brooks-Corey relationship (see, e.g., Table 5.1.1 in Rawls, et al).
 Values can be estimated from the table of soil hydraulic properties indexed by soil texture [(see table here)](soiltext.md).
 Values should be > 3.0.

 Reference: Rawls et al., Infiltration and Soil Water Movement, In: _Handbook of Hydrology_, D. Maidment (ed.), 1993